 Though the Pope and the Church approve of cremation, scattering of one’s ashes is strictly prohibited.
 In the eyes of the Church, this is a type of desecration and is looked upon as a sign of disrespect to the deceased.

-Is it against Christianity to cremate?
+Is it a sin to cremate?

 What does the Vatican say about cremation?